-It's a feature that's limited to more recent Macs so it's not going to work on every machine that can run Sierra, but when it is available, Auto Unlock is a super useful feature that genuinely saves a bit of time.
-It isn't enabled by default, so there are a few steps to go through to turn Auto Unlock on.
+It's a feature that's limited to more recent Macs so it's not going to work on some older machines, but when it is available, Auto Unlock is a super useful option that genuinely saves a bit of time.
+It isn't always enabled by default, so there are a few steps to go through to turn Auto Unlock on.
 Here's how to use it.

 - Navigate to the Apple logo on the upper left hand of the screen and select "System Preferences."